-- ACES4BGC will follow software engineering standards for CESM development, coordinating with the head of the CESM Software Engineering Group (CSEG) at NCAR. - New development will be performed on feature-specific branches in the CESM repository. - CESM scripting will permit flexible and extensible incorporation of new biogeochemistry features. - Working directly with CSEG staff, ACES4BGC will contribute all new model features to CESM after they are tested, validated, verified, and reviewed. - New model capabilities that meet with CESM Working Group and Scientific Steering Committee (SSC) approval will be included in future releases of CESM.
+- ACES4BGC will follow software engineering standards for CESM development, coordinating with the head of the CESM Software Engineering Group (CSEG) at NCAR. - New development will be performed on feature-specific branches in the CESM repository. - CESM scripting will permit flexible and extensible incorporation of new biogeochemistry features. - New MOAB-based tracer advection module will be re-usable and integrated into CAM-SE, MPAS-Ocean, and MPAS-Atmosphere dynamical cores. - Working directly with CSEG staff, ACES4BGC will contribute all new model features to CESM after they are tested, validated, verified, and reviewed. - New model capabilities that meet with CESM Working Group and Scientific Steering Committee (SSC) approval will be included in future releases of CESM.